 When you are offered a place in University accommodation and you accept it, you will be entering into a formal agreement with us.

-The University will grant you a licence to occupy University accommodation for the set term (the whole academic year) and you will be tied in for that term.
+The University will grant you a contract to occupy University accommodation for the set term (the whole academic year) and you will be tied in for that term.

-You will therefore be liable to pay the full costs of the accommodation for the whole term even if you decide to move out, unless we agree to terminate the licence early.
-We will only terminate the licence early in one of the following cases:
+You will be liable to pay the full costs of the accommodation for the whole term even if you decide to move out, unless we agree to terminate the contract early.
+We will only terminate the contract early in one of the following cases: